Willet/SecondFunnel/README.md

 - `apps`: Applications and common code
     - `analytics`: Our analytics framework for tracking users
     - `assets`: Common models and functions used across applications
-    - `pinpoint`: A dynamic landing page
+    - `pinpoint`: (deprecated) Th old landing pages, and feeds
     - `dashboard`: A dashboard to show all analytics gathered to the end user
     - `api`: The base API used by various of our front-end services
     - `intentrank`: A system used for ordering content in feeds for our components
     - `scrapy`: A scraper framework that we use to grab product & content from websites
+    - `light`: A replacement for pinpoint, and future components

 Documentation
 -------------